Mina-Demyann/Data-structures/Readme.md

 # Data Structures

-This repository contains implementations of various data structures in Python.
+This repository contains implementations of various data structures in C .
 It is designed for educational purposes, helping users understand the fundamentals of data structures and their applications.
 Each implementation is included as a separate file for modularity and clarity.

 This repository was created by Mina-Demyann and [Nasser-Hana](https://github.com/Nasserhana).